danuschk/moderne-datentechnologien/Redis/ScenarioGrp6.md

 To get the pending messages one can call the `get_message` function.
 It fetches the next message from the subsribed channel, decodes it into `utf-8`, decreases the unread message count by one and then returns the message.
+The method also appends the message to a list of already received messages.

 ```python
 def get_message(self):